This Article, Video, and Podcast cover important knowledge of Trading Stock Options:

 12. Be Ready for Profit & Loss Volatility

 Be ready to see serious fluctuations in the profits or losses on an option.
-Sometimes I see wild swings in potential returns.
+Sometimes, I see wild swings in potential returns.
 An option can show a 25% profit in a few minutes only to show a 20% loss a few hours later.
-An option is a leveraged investment that magnifies your gains and losses.
+An option is a leveragedย investment that magnifies your gains and losses.

 13. Understand Cash Allocation

 Do not place your entire investment pot on any single Options Contract.
 Use only a small portion of your capital on options, and of that portion, do not invest more than 10% or 20% in any one contract.
-Remember, if your contracts expire worthlessly and you lose all your money, then you have no more chips and must leave the table.
+Remember, if your contracts expire worthlessly and you lose all your money, you have no more chips and must leave the table.
 You do not want that.

 Options are complex instruments, but the more you understand them, the more they make sense.
 With experience, you will see that they are an incredibly flexible investment tool.
 However, before considering trading options, you must understand how to pick stocks, evaluate the market direction, and formulate a strategic, systematic approach to investing.